CALS Study Abroad Programs

 -

-Thailand - Beekeeping in Asia: Summer A 2024 (May 20 - June 14)
+Thailand - Beekeeping in Asia: Summer A 2026 (Dates TBD)

 The western hemisphere is home to only one honeybee species, but all nine honeybee species can be found in southeast Asia.
 This course will allow students to discover the amazing diversity of honeybee species and the different ways in which people